Towards Web3 Applications: Easing the Access and Transition: Research Result

 \subsubsection{Backend and Automated Development Tools}

-The Express framework is used to offer a flexible Node.js web application with MySQL being used for \textit{Web2UserRegistry} and \textit{Web3Config}.
+The Express framework offers a flexible Node.js web application with MySQL being used for \textit{Web2UserRegistry} and \textit{Web3Config}.
 Sequelize is used to provide effective connections to the Web2 local registry in the manner of an Object-relational Mapper (ORM).
-The platform is docker-based by default, and docker-compose is used to offer an orchestration service for distributed and flexible docker containers.
+The platform is docker-based by default, and docker-compose offers an orchestration service for distributed and flexible docker containers.

 The system also offers automated generation and documentation of OpenAPI-compliant REST APIs~\cite{openapi} for \textit{Web2UserRegistry}, \textit{Web3UserRegistry}, \textit{Web3ObjectRegistry}, and \textit{Web3PolicyRegistry} via TSOA 3.11~\cite{tsoa}.
-The TSOA framework integrates the OpenAPI compiler to construct Node.js server-side applications in type-safe TypeScript at runtime, as TypeScript is used for the programming of smart contracts at the Web3 side and backend/frontend at the Web2 side.
+The TSOA framework integrates the OpenAPI compiler to construct Node.js server-side applications in type-safe TypeScript at runtime, as TypeScript is used for programming smart contracts at the Web3 side and backend/frontend at the Web2 side.
 The function, \textit{routeGenerate}, can easily generate the API routes automatically with no pain based on the definition of controllers of all registries above; see the lower half of each registry in Fig.\ref{fig:class-diagram}.
 At the same time, the YAML-based OpenAPI documentation and test suite are also generated to ease API testing and smooth the development of transition via \textit{docGenerate}.